 Department of Defense Historically Black Colleges and Universities/Minority-Serving Institutions (HBCU/MI) Program

-The purpose of the DoD HBCU/MI Program is to 1) increase the research and educational capacity of HBCUs/MIs, and 2) to foster workforce diversity and entry of underrepresented minorities into science, technology, engineering, and mathematics (STEM) disciplines important to national defense.
 This program is coordinated with the Service research offices, and partners with DoD laboratories for the Centers of Excellence.
-The DoD HBCU/MI program is carried out under the authority at 10 USC § 4144.
 For more information about the program, please contact the program director, Mrs. Evelyn Kent, by clicking here.

 DoD HBCU/MI Program Awards

-The Department of Defense (DoD), through the Office of the Under Secretary of Defense for Research and Engineering (OUSD(R&E)), is pleased to announce awards to 82 university researchers at Historically Black Colleges and Universities and Minority-Serving Institutions (HBCUs/MIs) totaling $61.7 million as part of the fiscal year 2023 DoD HBCU/MI Research and Education Program.
-The competitive awards support research projects in scientific disciplines of critical importance to DoD.
+The Department of Defense (DoD), through the Office of the Under Secretary of Defense for Research and Engineering (OUSD(R&E)), is pleased to announce awards to 98 university researchers at Historically Black Colleges and Universities and Minority-Serving Institutions (HBCUs/MIs) totaling $50.1 million as part of the fiscal year 2024 DoD HBCU/MI Research and Education Program.
+The competitive awards support the acquisition of equipment for research projects in scientific disciplines of critical importance to DoD.
 The list of awardees may be accessed by selecting an emblem below.

 Supplemental DoD HBCU/MI Research Activities